The Sunday Edition

 The Sunday Edition is a television programme broadcast on the ITV Network in the United Kingdom focusing on political interview and discussion, produced by ITV Productions.
 The show was hosted by Andrew Rawnsley and Andrea Catherwood.

-The live studio show continued the tradition of live political programming on ITV at the weekend and featured the traditional "long format" interview as well as incisive debate by key players in politics, the arts and business.
+The live studio show continued the tradition of live political programming on ITV at the weekend.
+It featured the traditional "long format" interview as well as incisive debate by key players in politics, the arts and business.

 The programme included an ITV News Summary at the beginning and end of the programme.

 The programme has three distinct segments: